evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_quattro/_index.md

 ## Availability & Pricing

-This model made its world premiere on 31.07.2024, with deliveries anticipated to begin in December 2024.
+This model made its world premiere on 31.07.2024, with deliveries anticipated to begin in March 2025.

+### Pricing

+Pricing may vary depending on local conditions, incentives, and promotions.
+Below are the starting prices for select countries:

+- 759 000,00 NOK (Norway)

 ## Alternative Models